 The Phoenix Park murders were a catastrophic event during the Victorian Era, but the aftermath which followed created havoc.
 Newspapers such as the Birmingham Daily Post and the London Times published several articles surrounding the Phoenix Park murders.
 Parnell was quick to respond to the Phoenix Park murders and condemned those who committed the crime.
 However, the London Times published an article which tarnished the reputation of Parnell who was the Irish Nationalist Leader.
 The article the London Times published includes a letter signed by Parnell that states, “I cannot refuse to admit that Burke got no more than he deserts.”
 This publication angered Parnell and resulted him asking for an investigation into the truth behind the letter.
 This investigation determined that the letters in which several prominent London newspapers published were forged.
 The forged documents had a negative impact on the reputation of Charles Parnell, it provided citizens with the belief that Parnell was a politician who worked closely with the Invincibles.
 Citizens were left with the impression Parnell was willing to do anything in order to achieve Irish separation.
 The forgery is an example of how far people were willing to go to get what they wanted.
 It also shows that there were Irish citizens who did not support the idea of Irish nationalism.
 Richard Pigott was found to be the one who forged the documents.
 In an attempt to ruin the career of Parnell and bring and uprising of the political opposition to the Irish Nationalists, Pigott saw the forgeries as a means to an end.

 The primary target for the Phoenix Park murders was Thomas Henry Burke.
 Irish people were not pleased with Burke’s actions and how closely he worked with the British government.
 The political conflict between Ireland and Britain contributed to the assassinations of Burke and Cavendish and the beginning of the dynamite wars.
 The Dynamite Wars was a period of time when Irish-American men who worked closely with Fenian organizations and the IRB bombed major cities in England with the use of dynamite from 1881 to 1887.
 The bombers were divided into three groups known as the Gallagher Team, The London Bombers and the Glasgow/Liverpool Team.
 This group became such a large threat within England that a State of Emergency was called until the bombers could be apprehended.
 It was believed that the use of dynamite “reinforced all revolutionary and seditious tendencies enormously.”
-The Irish men believed that with the use of dynamite West Minister would be fearful and would hand Ireland over to its people and remov British rule
+The Irish men believed that with the use of dynamite West Minister would be fearful and would hand Ireland over to its people and remove British rule.